 Students in the Full-Time MBA, MMM and MBAi Programs are required to maintain full-time status for each quarter of study, defined as three to five credits per quarter.
 All Pre-Term courses count towards graduation credits.
-The first-year Pre-Term Business Analytics I (DECS-430-5) for 2Y MBA students, the first-year Al Leaders (MBAi-920-5) for MBAi students, and second-year Leadership and Crisis Management (PACT-440-5) courses for MBA and MMM programs do not count toward the subsequent Fall quarter 5-credit limit.
-The first-year Pre-Term Leadership in Organizations (MORS-430) course credit, as well as any elective taken during the Pre-Term, does count against the subsequent Fall quarterly credit limit.
+The first-year Pre-Term Business Analytics I (DECS-430-5) for 2Y MBA students, the first-year Pre-Term Al Leaders (MBAi-920-5) for MBAi students, and the second-year Pre-Term Leadership and Crisis Management (PACT-440-5) courses for MBA and MMM programs do not count toward the subsequent Fall quarter 5-credit limit.
+The first-year Pre-Term Leadership in Organizations (MORS-430) course credit, as well as any elective taken during the Pre-Term, does count against the subsequent Fall quarter 5-credit limit.

-The MBAi Seminar Series (2-quarter series), 0.25-credit course MBAi-910-25, and the 0.5-credit Data

-Visualization course MBAI-925-5 do not count against the quarterly credit limit.
+The MBAi Seminar Series (2-quarter series), 0.25-credit course MBAi-910-25, and the 0.5-credit Data Visualization course MBAI-925-5 do not count against the quarterly credit limit.